oss-review-toolkit/ort/website/docs/configuration/snippet-choice.md

 Then, ORT is run again to generate nw scan results, taking into account those chosen snippets.
 This loop can be repeated as needed.

-### What are the consequences of a snippet choice ?
+### What are the consequences of a snippet choice?

 1. The license of the chosen snippet will be added to the license findings